Fentanyl Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Dance Fever

 Reports from the DEA show that fentanyl abuse has risen in recent years.
-According to SAMHSA’s 2016 National Survey on Drug Use and Health, 11.8 million people (or 4.4 percent of the total population) have an opioid use disorder.
-An estimated 228,000 of those people are misusing fentanyl.
+According to SAMHSA’s 2018 National Survey on Drug Use and Health, about 2 million Americans have an opioid use disorder.
+An estimated 269,000 of those people are misusing fentanyl.

 Fentanyl is extremely addictive, powerful, and dangerous.
 Since it is remarkably strong, long-term use of prescribed fentanyl can lead to addiction.
 Recreational use is just as dangerous, especially if a person is unaware that a drug contains fentanyl.
 In addition, when sold on the street, fentanyl is frequently mixed with heroin or cocaine which increases its potency and further increases the risk of overdose.